Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 The tangent vector typically shrinks or grows exponentially like $|y(t)|\approx e^{\mu t}$ for some average rate $ \mu(x_0,y_0)$, in which case \cref{eq:nearby} suggests

 If $\mu<0$ this approximation can be valid for all time.
-If $\mu>0$ this approximation can be valid only until the time when separation between trajectories grows too large for \cref{eq:nearby} to apply, but this time approaches infinity as $\varepsilon\to0$.
+If $\mu>0$ this approximation can be valid only until the separation between trajectories grows too large for \cref{eq:nearby} to apply, but this time horizon approaches infinity as $\varepsilon\to0$.
 Motivated by the expectation that $|y(t)|\approx e^{\mu t}$, the corresponding LE can be defined precisely as

 For each trajectory $x(t)$, which is determined by its initial condition $x_0$, the LE $\mu$ defined by \cref{eq:LE x0 y0} generally depends on the initial tangent vector direction $y_0$.
-The Oseledets ergodic theorem guarantees that different $y_0$ give at most $n$ different LEs \citep{pikovsky2016lyapunov}, the largest of which is called the leading LE.
-We define this by \cref{def:leadingle} and then give equivalent expressions in \cref{sec:sphere,sec:shifted} that underlie the methods we introduce there.
+The Oseledets ergodic theorem guarantees that different $y_0$ give at most $n$ different LEs \citep{pikovsky2016lyapunov}, the largest of which is called the leading LE. \Cref{def:leadingle} below gives an expression for the leading LE.
 The literature on LEs uses various definitions that are equivalent in many settings \citep{pikovsky2016lyapunov}.

 \begin{defn} For $x(t)$ evolving by the ODE \cref{eq:dynsys}, the \emph{leading Lyapunov exponent} is

 where the tangent vector $y(t)$ evolves by \cref{eq:y ode}. \end{defn}